abbottn3/EC500/README.md

  </br>

- :exclamation:Therefore, I would do the **test cases for my own program** and **only do the text peer review on  peer's API assignment**
+ :exclamation:Therefore, I would do the **test cases for my own program** and **only do the text peer review on  peer's API assignment.**

   :link: link for **Unit Test** and **Local Home Page** https://github.com/qinjinjia/ec500c1spring18/tree/master/HW2%20Code%20Review